 Is your dress code reflective of what your students wear outside of school?
 Are your rules rooted in upholding white supremacy?
 Do you welcome and provide school correspondence in multiple languages?
 Is there someone on your staff who can communicate with families who speak a language other than English?

 The list goes on and on, as it should.
-In de-segregation and the integration of schools, we only integrated the people, we didn’t fuse in their curriculum, practices, procedures, guidelines, languages, dialects, history, methods.
+In de-segregation and the integration of schools, we only integrated the people, we didn’t fuse their curriculum, practices, procedures, guidelines, languages, dialects, history, and methods.

 Building Out What We Teach

 I often get asked, “What about the classics!”
 Well, these are only classics because we continue to teach them.
 Yes, they are relevant because they make later works—often written in opposition to the Western canon—more powerful.